-After the mediocre late lunch we followed the road back to Dong Van to enjoy the nice buildings, the fresh air and tried to find a shop that might sell a memory card for Courtney’s camera.
-And I was also interested to see if there is a shop developing pictures I would liked to give the minority village who helped me with my puncture a few days ago.
+After the mediocre lunch, we followed the road back to Dong Van to enjoy the nice buildings and the fresh air.
+We also tried to find a shop that might sell a memory card for Courtney’s camera.
+I also wanted to check for a shop developing photos for the minority village who helped me with my puncture a few days ago.
 Unfortunately – both of us were unsuccessful.
-Instead we headed back towards the guesthouse via a little road passing some fields that brought us back to the cattle market.
+Instead, we headed back towards the guesthouse via a little road passing some fields back to the cattle market.

 At the monument we met a woman who was there with her two children, and we had a little conversation with her.
-ANd then she suddenly decided that she wanted a picture of us with her two children, and the child of her friend who joined us.
-Getting all ready the two boys decided it would be boring to just stand around, and without any warning I was used as a tree – and suddenly had two boys climbing one me for the picture.
-It was difficult to keep a straight face, and everyone was laughing at this picture.
+She then asked us to have a photo with her children.
+Getting all ready the two boys decided it would be boring to just stand around.
+Without any warning I was used as a tree – and suddenly had two boys climbing one me for the photo.
+It was difficult to keep a straight face, and everyone was laughing.
 I am so glad Stephanie took a picture of it – as it is such a nice reminder of this encounter.
-The mother was also very happy to got a picture of her children with some strange foreigner.
-As I said – it really was one of these little moments that can make a trip very very special.
+The mother was also very happy to get a picture of her children with some strange foreigner.
+As I said – it really was one of these little moments that can make a trip very special.

-The next morning my two travel companions had to leave very early as they had a long way back to Ha Giang – around 150km.
+The next morning my two travel companions had to leave very early to head back to Ha Giang.
 And both wanted to catch a night bus to Hanoi and Sapa.
 And I had to start my return trip to Cao Bang.
-So we had an early breakfast eating a Banh Mi next to the market.
-As well all wanted a ca fe sua da the owner of the stall left everything behind just to get some ice for us.
+So, we had an early breakfast eating a Banh Mi next to the market.
+As we all wanted a ca fe sua da the owner of the stall left everything behind just to get some ice for us.
 Sometimes the desire of the Vietnamese to serve a customer is amazing.
 Many large Western organisation could really learn from that.

 I read so much about the Ha Giang Loop – how amazing, how beautiful, how spectacular it is.
 And it is all true.
 I loved the Cao Bang loop.
 I thoroughly enjoyed the trip between Cao Bang and Meo Vac.
 But both do not compare to the Ha Giang province.
 For me it is the best Vietnam has to offer.
 It is not easy to get to this province.
 There is no train or airport that gets here, so the only way is taking a bus from Hanoi.
 Or a private driver.
 But the effort is really worth it.
-It offers so much but still is not overrun of toursists or being affected by the negative side of tourism.
+It offers so much but still is not overrun of tourists or being affected by the negative side of tourism.

 - Your hotel might offer to arrange the required permit for the Ha Giang province